Children

 Parental Responsibility

-What is Parental Responsibility?
+What is parental responsibility?

-Parental Responsibility means the rights, powers, and duties someone has to make decision about their child’s upbringing and day-to-day care.
+Parental Responsibility means the rights, powers, and duties someone has to make decisions about their child’s upbringing and day-to-day care.
 It is not the same as legal parenthood.
 A child can only have two legal parents, but any number of people can have parental responsibility, including a local authority (if the child is taken into care).

-People with Parental Responsibility are in charge of making important decisions about a child’s life, including:
+People with parental responsibility are in charge of making important decisions about a child’s life, including:

 • Where the child lives